ceilfors/enforcer-rules/README.md

 ### RequireDepMgt ###
 Supported parameters:
 * checkVersion - if true, this rule will fail if the version managed by dependencyManagement is being overridden.
-Default is **false**
+Overridding a dependency version with the same version declared in the dependency management won't fail the rule.
+Default is **false**.
 * ignoreArtifacts - a list of artifacts to be ignored.
 Format of the artifact is [groupId]:[artifactId]:[packaging]
 * ignoreScopes - a list of scopes to be ignored.
 Default is ignoring **test** scope